DataCanvasIO/Hypernets/docs/source/hyperctl.md

-# hyperctl
+# Hyperctl

-hyperctl is used to manage jobs.
+Hyperctl is a general tool for multi-job management, which includes but not limit to training, testing and comparison.
+It is packaged under Hypernets and intended to provide convenience to every developing stage.

 **Get started**

-Install `hypernets` and type command `hyperctl` you shall see following outputs:
+After installing `hypernets`, you could see the following description by typing `hyperctl`, which includes four arguments 'run, generate, batch, job':
 ```shell

 $ hyperctl